ike-gg/Tetra/README.md

     - [x] more complex emote searching module
   - [x] by id
 - [x] emote file optimision so they can be uploaded
+- [ ] users without permission can make request to add emote
 - [x] context menu command to get unavailable emote from message and add it to server
 - [x] task system
 - [x] more options to configure emote